bfletcher/remote-usb-target/README.md

 ## Operation
 On boot, the RPi server connected to the target finds the USB-connected fastboot (Google) device and shares it over usbip.
 For more info, look at the docs for usbip.
 You need to load a kernel module on both the server and client IIRC.
+See the for more info on usbip.

 ### Tasks
 At start up on the RPi server: